skip to main |

 Klosterman is funny and clever.
 His observations of life seem ordinary and obvious, but his explanations are entertaining and engaging.

-have in common hardly extends beyond the facts that we both have worked for newspapers and enjoy writing and music.
+I feel like I can relate to everything Klosterman has said, never mind the fact that what we have in common hardly extends beyond the facts that we both have worked for newspapers and enjoy writing and music.
 He is able to explain the very exact feeling I have felt in a very specific situation at some important point in my life, even if what led him to have that feeling is something I never have nor ever will experience.

 His perception of human interaction is fascinating, especially the integration into pop culture and society.
 His insight on human nature is funny, because it's true, and sad, because it's true.
 If I were someone who smoked marijuana, I feel like I could get high with my friends and talk about how Klosterman's writing is so deep and real and we soooo get it, and I think he would be flattered by that.
 (Though, I'm sure we could do the same thing sans marijuana and he would appreciate it just as much.)